vjh0107/profiles-plugin/README.md

-fork plugin of C2D03041's awesome plugin
+fork of C2D03041's awesome plugin
 ===
 for Barcode Network